A good CPU cooler is an essential part of your PC system. It helps to keep your processor cool and to function

-So now you have an idea of where I was going with the whole thing.
-I also went ahead and added an NVidia RTX3090 graphics card with a Corsair AX1600i 1600 Watt Titanium Certified fully modular power supply.
+So now you know where I was going with the whole thing.
+I also added an NVidia RTX3090 graphics card with a Corsair AX1600i 1600 Watt Titanium Certified fully modular power supply.

 After spending all the money on this system, I couldn’t install any CPU cooler that I didn’t think was up to the task, even if I wanted to do some overclocking later.